Skip to main content

 Steps

-2. Click New User at the top-right.
+2. Click Add User and enter the following details:

 • First Name: Enter the first name of a user.